 Thrifty Ways to Heat your Home this Winter

-- Cover attic stairs with an insulated cover to block gaps between the stairs and the ceiling.
-Keep the heat in the home from escaping into the attic and the cold attic air from leaking into your house.
+3. For an even quicker solution, cover attic stairs with an insulated cover to block gaps between the stairs and the ceiling.
+This too can keep the heat in the home from escaping into the attic and the cold attic air from leaking into your house.

 Anytime two types of building materials meet -- such as where the wall meets a window or door -- you'll find joints that have the potential to allow in drafts.
 Fortunately, there are a number of simple solutions for sealing these areas.

 4. New weatherstripping or thresholds can tighten the seals around your door frame.
 A draft guard or "door snake" is another inexpensive option for keeping cold air outside.
 This can be as simple as a rolled towel placed against the bottom of your exterior doors or against window ledges, although cost-effective decorator versions also are available.
 In addition, several manufacturers sell a cost-effective window film that is applied to the edge of the window where glass meets the frame, secured by a double-sided tape, and then sealed securely by applying a hair dryer to tighten the film.
 Finally, if you have storm windows, make sure they are in place and securely closed to give yourself an extra line of defense against the cold.